PAT's PAT-ron era is here!

 The evening was not just a reflection on our beautiful mahi, talented artists, and the vibrant community that has shaped us, but also a pivotal moment for our future.
 We launched a fundraiser aimed at engaging top-notch advisors and providing crucial support for Marianne and Chye-Ling as they develop our business and revenue strategies during this hiatus in 2024.

 We couldn't have come this far without your continued support and collaboration.
-Our community truly is the heart and soul of Proudly Asian Theatre, and seeing you all there made the night unforgettable!
+Our community truly is the heart and soul of Proudly Asian Theatre, and seeing you all there made the night unforgettable.

 With endless gratitude, see you all again soon!